RATP Group Governance

 Governance

-RATP Group governance comprises an executive committee (Comex), chaired by Mr. Jean Castex, and a board of directors.
+RATP Group governance comprises an executive committee (Comex) and a board of directors.

 Chairman and Chief Executive Officer